threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 * Create the Docker image
 * Push the Docker image to the Docker Hub
 * Convert the Docker image to a Zero-OS FList
-* Deploy the FList on the ThreeFold Playground
+* Deploy a micro VM with the FList on the ThreeFold Playground

 ***